microsoft/LightGBM/docs/FAQ.md

 You encountered a critical issue when using LightGBM (crash, prediction error, non sense outputs...).
 Who should you contact?

-If your issue is not critical, just post an issue [Microsoft/LightGBM repository](https://github.com/Microsoft/LightGBM/issues).
+If your issue is not critical, just post an issue in [Microsoft/LightGBM repository](https://github.com/Microsoft/LightGBM/issues).

 If it is a critical issue, identify first what error you have: